-School surprises mother of fallen solider with much-needed new car
+School surprises mom of fallen solider with much-needed new car

 As the reflection of the American flag waves in her new windshield, thoughts of appreciation and her son Jacob come in waves.

 "He was fun.
 He was funny.
-He was the first one to help and the last one to leave," his mother said.
+He was the first one to help and the last one to leave," Renee said.

 Clingman said he wanted to bless her and so that's what the school did.